-As I said I want to find where three consecutive records are available.
+As I said I would like to capture where three consecutive records are available.

-- Available seat number count should be three for that I need count of seat numbers.
+- The available seat number count should be three for that I need a count of seat numbers.

-- I don’t need all the seat numbers I need only count of seat numbers where one preceding and one following is available .
+- I don’t need all the seat numbers I need the only count of seat numbers where one preceding and one following is available.

-The one preceding and one following is the concept of Window functions in SQL.
+The one preceding and one following is the concept of Windows functions in SQL.
 In case you want to know more about this topic you check our window functions article.